razi69/demo_repo/README.md

 ## Still learning git

-this file was made locally
+1.this file was made locally

-this line was added via vs code
+2.this line was added via vs code

-this is the feature instruction
+3.this is the feature instruction

+4.test feature was added to number the instructions